 Gary Joseph LeBlanc is the author of the books “Managing Alzheimer’s and Dementia Behavior,” “Staying Afloat in a Sea of Forgetfulness,” and co-author of “While I Still Can,” as well as the founder of the Alzheimer’s/Dementia Hospital Wristband Project, which is currently being piloted at Bayfront Brooksville Hospital in Brooksville, Florida.

-LeBlanc is founder of the Alzheimer’s/Dementia Hospital Wristband Project, currently being piloted at Brooksville Regional Hospital in Hernando County, Florida.
-Inspiration for the program came through his own experience as his father’s primary caregiver and hospital stays he characterizes as “complete nightmares.”
+Inspiration for the program came through his own experience as his father’s primary caregiver and the hospital stays that he characterizes as “complete nightmares.”
 The fact is, patients are not always identified as memory-impaired, and even when they are, hospital staff rarely has the training required to understand their unique needs.

-Another essential piece of the equation is education, so LeBlanc is partnering with the Alzheimer’s Association-Florida Gulf Coast Chapter to develop half-day training seminars for hospital staff, volunteers, and first responders.
-Ideally, anyone who might interface with a dementia patient will be trained on how to approach and interact with them, with one end goal in mind — providing the best care possible.
+Another essential piece of the equation is education, so LeBlanc is partnering with the Alzheimer’s Association-Florida Gulf Coast Chapter to develop half-day training seminars for first responders, hospital staff, and volunteers.
+Ideally, anyone who might interface with a person with dementia will be trained on how to approach and interact with them, with one end goal in mind — providing the best care possible.